Data Cleansing with Data Ingestion

 Data Cleansing and the Cloud Data Platform

 Data warehousing and data analytics require clean data.
 With Snowflake's cloud data platform, users can take advantage of tools such as Spark to build clean, highly scaleable data ingestion pipelines.

 It offers a wide variety of easily-available connectors to diverse data sources and facilitates data extraction, often the first step in a complex ETL pipeline.
 Spark also helps with computationally-involved data transformation tasks, such as sessionization, data cleansing, data consolidation, and data unification.
 With the Snowflake Connector, the data in these complex ETL pipelines can be effortlessly stored in Snowflake for organization-wide self-service using SQL.

 Test Drive the Data Cloud

-Spin up a Snowflake free trial to see first-hand how cloud data warehousing can help you better ingest clean data and solve data streaming issues and:
+Spin up a Snowflake free trial to see first-hand how the Data Cloud can help you better ingest clean data and solve data streaming issues and: